Security recommendations

 How to implement

-Other 3rd parties (e.g. contractors, consultants, researchers etc.) should also be added as a member of the organisation if they have an Imperial account.
+Other 3rd parties (e.g. contractors, consultants and researchers) should also be added as a member of the organisation if they have an Imperial account.
 If they don’t have an Imperial account, they can be added as an outside collaborator following the instructions at Add an outside collaborator to my GitHub repository.

-If a user no longer requires access to a repository, they should be removed.
+When the user no longer requires access to the repository, they should be removed.
+This ensures the principal of least privilege.

 ✅ Minimum: Ensure privileged roles such as admin and maintainer are restricted